needle-tools/needle-engine-support/documentation/getting-started.md

 # Getting started 🎈

+To get an idea for what kind of things are possible using Needle Tools, check out the  [Samples and Modules](./samples-and-modules.md).

-These steps will get you started with **Needle Engine for Unity**.
+Once you're ready to start your own project, the steps below will get you started with **Needle Engine** and **Needle Tools for Unity**.
 After following them, you'll have a fully functional project.
-From here, you can dive deeper into [Scripting](./scripting.md), [VR and AR](./xr.md), [Networking](./networking.md), or the various [Samples and Modules](./samples-and-modules.md).
+From there, you can dive deeper into [Scripting](./scripting.md), [VR and AR](./xr.md) or [Networking](./networking.md)

-You can either watch our Getting Started video or continue reading below 😊
+You can watch our Getting Started video and follow along with the instructions below 😊
 <video-embed src="https://www.youtube.com/watch?v=3dB-d1Jo_Mk" limit_height />

 ## Quick Start ⚡